 Due to many reasons, kidneys can get affected negatively and lose their blood purifying functions.
-They cannot filter out the waste and the toxins stay in the system causing many complications.
-Permanent kidney failure is one of them and it can be life-threatening.
-Unfortunately, poor kidney function or kidney malfunction is not obvious in the initial stages.
+They cannot filter out the waste, and the toxins stay in the system causing many complications.
+Permanent kidney failure is one of them, and it can be life-threatening.
+Unfortunately, poor kidney function or kidney malfunction is not apparent in the initial stages.
 Let us look at some of the symptoms of kidney problems and find out more about them.

-One of the first obvious signs of some kind of kidney malfunction is a reduced urine output.
+One of the first noticeable signs of some kidney malfunction is reduced urine output.

 2. Blood in the Urine